Vasily Barkhatov: Work in European theatres

 at the Theater Basel, Die Soldaten at the Hessisches Staatstheater Wiesbaden in 2016, and the world premiere of L'Invisible in 2017 at the Deutsche Staatsoper Berlin.
 His work in Central and Northern European theatres included La fanciulla del West at the Hungarian National Opera in 2018, Eugene Onegin at the Royal Opera in Stockholm in 2018, Tosca at the Hannover Opera in 2019, and The Gambler at the Lithuanian National Opera and Ballet Theatre in 2020.

 Barkhatov briefly returned to Russia in 2021 with Faust at the Perm Opera, only to leave again once the Russian invasion of Ukraine started.
 His recent directorial work in Western Europe includes Turandot at the Teatro di San Carlo in 2023, Norma at the Theater an der Wien, in 2024–25, Rusalka at the Deutsche Oper am Rhein in 2025 and others.

+In 2025 he directed Lady Macbeth of Mtsensk by Dmitri Shostakovich for the season opening at Teatro alla Scala in Milan.

 Awards

 In 2009, Barkhatov received the Golden Mask award for his staging of The Brothers Karamazov.

 He was nominated for the International Opera Awards as the best opera director in 2019.